RaymondLuxuryYacht/TypeScript-Website/packages/documentation/copy/en/get-started/TS for the New Programmer.md

 ### A Typed Superset of JavaScript

-How does TypeScript relate to JavaScript, though?
+But how does TypeScript relate to JavaScript?

 #### Syntax

-TypeScript is a language that is a _superset_ of JavaScript: JS syntax is therefore legal TS.
+TypeScript is a _superset_ of JavaScript: JS syntax is therefore legal TS.
 Syntax refers to the way we write text to form a program.
 For example, this code has a _syntax_ error because it's missing a `)`: